 Making your own protein shake allows you to get creative and experiment with different flavours.
+However, if you don't have the time for that pre made meal replacement shakes or protein shakes can save time.
 The protein content can vary greatly, depending on the ingredients you choose.
 Dairy products like milk and Greek yoghurt, as well as seeds and oats, are popular choices, and some of them are even high-protein sources.

 In this article, we present a few options to inspire you.
 We also comment on the protein content to give you an idea of it before you start making your own protein shake.
 We state the protein content of each ingredient in grams per 100 grams, but you should also consider the percentage of the total energy value stemming from protein, as this might give you the best idea of the actual protein content of the protein shake in the end.